By goal

 CSAT drop.
 If AI CSAT falls below human CSAT for the same query types, the accuracy is insufficient.
 Run accuracy tests on the top 50 product questions.
 Update product descriptions for the categories where accuracy is lowest.

 Catalog complexity threshold.
 Stores with fewer than 50 SKUs and simple, exact-match query patterns see lower conversion lift because the AI has less work to do.
 Keyword search plus a good product page handles most queries.
-The ROI floor: these stores still save on support costs, but the conversion lift component is minimal.
+The ROI floor: these stores still save on support costs and recover carts, but the conversion lift component is minimal.

 Traffic quality.
 Conversion lift is highest for high-intent traffic (search, direct, branded).
 For low-quality top-of-funnel traffic (display, generic social), the sessions that interact with AI have lower base intent, so the lift is smaller.

-Both are honest constraints, not reasons to avoid conversational AI.
-They just affect which ROI component dominates.
+These are honest constraints, not reasons to avoid conversational AI.
+They affect which ROI component dominates, which for most stores is cart recovery rather than conversion lift.